AldyAkbarrizky/solid-portfolio/README.md

-# SolidTechno ID - Team Portfolio v2
+# SolidTechno ID - Team Portfolio REBIRTH

 Welcome to the official repository for the **SolidTechno ID Team Portfolio v2**!
 We are a passionate team based in Indonesia, dedicated to crafting innovative software solutions and empowering businesses and individuals through technology.